ddalton/xor/docs/_docs/generation.md

 One of the main benefits of using XOR is the ability to generate data.
 The view plays an important role here as it defines the scope of the data being generated.

-The two main aspects to generation are:
+There are three main dimensions to data generation:
-1. Specifying Domain values
+1. Specifying Domain values for primitive types
-2. Controlling collection sparseness
+2. Controlling collection sparseness for toMany relationships
+3. Specifying subtype for toOne relationship to entity having subtypes

 ## Domain values